What Is Being Done

 Inspecting Local Ash Trees

-The numbers of local ash trees that have been inspected during 2009 through 2014 has been considerable, although these numbers are not officially recorded.
+The numbers of local ash trees that have been inspected during 2009 and continuing through 2015 has been considerable, although these numbers are not officially recorded.
 Most of these trees are owned by concerned Iowa citizens who have called or emailed inquires regarding EAB.
 The surveying of ash trees continues throughout the State of Iowa.
 This work will continue in order to locate pockets of EAB infestation, and to help guide property owners and municipalities with emerald ash borer concerns.

 It is important to note that this has been our best survey method, as the positive locations of Burlington, Fairfield and Mechanicsville were all found through the help of concerned property owners who have inquired about EAB.
 These inspections continue to be done in cooperation with Iowa State University Extension, Iowa Department of Natural Resources, Iowa Department of Agriculture and Land Stewardship, and the USDA's Animal and Plant Health Inspection Service (USDA-APHIS).

 The Iowa Department of Natural Resources has also conducted visual inspections of 1,291 ash trees in communities and public areas of 58 counties during 2012.
 They have completed 110 community urban forest inventories and community forest management plans to assist communities to prepare and deal with EAB and other pest issues.
-Current plans are to complete another 120 community inventories and management plans over the next 2 - 3 years.
+Current plans are to complete another 120 community inventories and management plans over the next 2 to 3 years.

 Public Workshops and Meetings